Shams Buneri

-Shams Buneri (1946 – 2 August 2023) was a Pakistani Pashtun nationalist, progressive, revolutionary poet, writer, and scholar who served as Secretary of Culture for Awami National Party (ANP).
+Shams Buneri (1946 – 2 August 2023) was a Pakistani Pashtun nationalist, progressive, revolutionary poet, writer, and scholar who served as Secretary of Culture for the Awami National Party (ANP).

-Throughout his life, he was recognized for his revolutionary poetry and active political engagement, which led to him living in exile in Afghanistan for a considerable period and facing imprisonment in various Afghan prisons.
+Throughout his life, he was recognized for his revolutionary poetry and active political engagement, which led to him living in self-imposed exile in Afghanistan for a considerable period and facing imprisonment in various Afghan prisons.
 Within Pashto literature, he earned the title of "Poet of the Prison" due to his experiences.

 Buneri was politically associated with Awami National Party (ANP) and served as secretary of culture for the party.

 Death

 Shams Buneri died on 1 August 2023, at the age of 77.
 His funeral prayers were held at Ghazi Khana Buner District the following day.